 Morning: Old Town Lucerne

-Here are the points of interest you’ll find in Old Town Lucerne (click the names of the tourist attractions to learn more).
+Below are the points of interest you’ll find in Old Town Lucerne.
 They are arranged in a sequence that you can follow on a DIY walking tour of Old Town Lucerne.

 1. Chapel Bridge — the world’s oldest truss bridge and Europe’s oldest covered bridge.
 It’s Lucerne’s most iconic landmark!
 Take pictures.
 Walk through it.
 Marvel at its unique gable paintings.